 Model 4 is a DCM model having orders $K_1=2$, $K_2=1$ and $K_3=2$.
 Our DCM analysis results for different $n$ and $\SN$ combinations are given in Table \ref{TableModelFour} (Columns 2-4).
-The DCM detects the correct $P_1$, $P_2$, $A_1$, $A_2$, $t_{\mathrm{max,1}}$, $t_{\mathrm{max,2}}$, $M_0$, $M_1$ and $M_2$ values even for the lowest $n=50$ and $\SN=10$ combination.
-Our Figures \ref{FigModelFour}a-d illustrate the DCM analysis results for one sample of simulated data (Model 4: $n=50$ and $\SN=50$).
-The DCM long search best periods are at $P_1=0.159$ and $P_2=0.168$ (Figure \ref{FigModelFour}a: diamonds).
-The DCM short search values are $P_1=0.160$ and $P_2=0.170$ (Figure \ref{FigModelFour}b: diamonds).
+DCM detects the correct $P_1$, $P_2$, $A_1$, $A_2$, $t_{\mathrm{max,1}}$, $t_{\mathrm{max,2}}$, $M_0$, $M_1$ and $M_2$ values even for the lowest $n=50$ and $\SN=10$ combination.
+As the simulated data $n$ and $\SN$ values increase, the \WDE ~ensures that all detected values converge to the correct simulated model parameter values.

+Our Figures \ref{FigModelFour}a-d illustrate DCM analysis results for one sample of simulated {time series} (Model 4: $n=50$ and $\SN=50$).
+DCM long search best periods are at $P_1=0.159$ and $P_2=0.168$ (Figure \ref{FigModelFour}a: diamonds).
+DCM short search values are $P_1=0.160$ and $P_2=0.170$ (Figure \ref{FigModelFour}b: diamonds).
 The continuous DCM model $g(t)$ black line crosses through all black dots representing the $y_i$ data (Figure \ref{FigModelFour}c).
-The DCM detects the correct polynomial trend $p(t)$ coefficients $M_0=0.9997\pm0.0030$, $M_1=0.2565\pm0.0066$ and $M_2=0.511\pm0.011$ (Figure \ref{FigModelFour}c: dashed black line).
+DCM detects the correct polynomial trend $p(t)$ coefficients $M_0=0.9997\pm0.0030$, $M_1=0.2565\pm0.0066$ and $M_2=0.511\pm0.011$ (Figure \ref{FigModelFour}c: dashed black line).
 The detrended DCM model $g(t)-p(t)$ (black continuous line), the detrended data $y(t_i)-p(t_i)$ (black dots), the pure sine signal $h_1(t)$ (red thick continuous line) and the pure sine signal $h_2(t) $ (blue thin continuous line) are shown in Figure \ref{FigModelFour}d.
-The DCM residuals (blue dots) offset to the level of -3.0 show no trends and are extremely stable.
+DCM residuals (blue dots) offset to the level of -3.0 show no trends and are extremely stable.